-Too rigid and impractical at times
+“Eating that frog” may be too rigid and impractical at times

 The rules of the “Eat that frog” technique state that you must tackle the most important/difficult task first, which can be a strict rule.

-Tips for “eating that frog”
+Tips for “Eating that frog” easier

 As time goes by, creating these lists and prioritizing tasks on paper will become a habit, and you’ll learn to do it faster, which will save you even more time.

 Build a sense of momentum

 Once you have made your plan, don’t hesitate, just dive right into your work.
 Focus on what you are doing, and focus on your goals and objectives.